 Sometimes kids read slowly because they make a lot of mistakes reading individual words.
 When they realize that what they’re reading doesn’t make sense, they go back and re-read the words.
 That takes time, and it can also impact how well they understand what they’re reading.

-4. They’re reading things that are too hard.
+4. They’re reading text that’s too hard.

 right reading level for them